 The KVLY-TV mast (formerly the KTHI-TV mast) is a television transmitting tower in North Dakota, USA, used by Fargo station KVLY channel 11.
-At 2,063 ft (628.8 m), it is currently the world's tallest supported structure on land.
+At 2,063 ft (628.8 m), it was once the world's tallest supported structure on land.

 The tower is located three miles west of Blanchard, North Dakota (at 47°20′32″N, 97°17′20″W), which is roughly halfway between Fargo and Grand Forks.
 It became the tallest artificial structure upon the completion of its construction on August 13, 1963.
 The mast was surpassed in height by 18 m (57 ft) in 1974 by the Warszawa radio mast near Konstantynow, Poland, but that collapsed on August 8, 1991, making the KVLY mast again the tallest structure on land (The Magnolia Tension-leg Platform currently holds the tallest structure record).
 When built, the UAE's Burj Dubai, presently slated for completion in 2008, might surpass the mast as the tallest land structure.